Tuesday, February 10, 2026

 There should be at least 4 options on the general election ballots, with the other two representing other parties or running as independents.
 These other party candidates need to have access to the same resources, including debates, as the two major parties' candidates.

 Campaign finance reform is needed.
 Politicians shouldn't be sponsored, they're supposed to represent the people.
-It should be set up so there's general election funds for state and federal elections.
+PACs and all of that should be replaced with general election funds for state and federal elections.
 Candidates on primary and general election ballots should get equal funding.